Preetpreet0786/ELK-Project/README.md

 https://docs.google.com/document/d/1ofXHSYubN2_DjEIs62ogGSTlYM37t18rr8ZrDsvEnH4/edit

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook-yaml file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._